Policy last updated

 5. Conducting the census count

-Principals should use these Guidelines to classify students as Student Resources Package (SRP) funded or non-SRP funded and record this funding status on CASES21.
+Principals must use these Guidelines to classify students as Student Resources Package (SRP) funded or non-SRP funded and record this funding status on CASES21.
 Student enrolment details that prove eligibility for SRP funding must be retained for verification purposes.

 It is the responsibility of principals to ensure that the school has a sound, well understood and reliably implemented process for recording and verifying student attendance throughout the school year.

-Principals should arrange for attendance rolls to be examined to ensure that both SRP and non-SRP funded students are counted in accordance with census attendance criteria.
+Principals must arrange for attendance rolls to be examined to ensure that both SRP and non-SRP funded students are counted in accordance with census attendance criteria.
 Use the CASES21 Enrolment Census application to exclude from the census count students who do not meet the attendance criteria.

 An examination of manual rolls and CASES21 or other electronic attendance records may be necessary to confirm that students are correctly included in census counts.
 It is strongly recommended that principals who rely on electronic or CASES21 attendance records have February attendance verified by the relevant class teacher, home-group teacher or year level coordinator prior to finalising the census return.